-Microsoft adopted the GPT disk partitioning scheme in 2001 from Intel’s Extensible Firmware Interface (EFI) specifications.
-It accommodates disk partition sizes up to 18 exabytes (EBs) or 1 million terabytes (TBs).
-Each GUID partition contains a 36-character field to allow a readable name to be associated with each partition.
+Microsoft adopted the GPT disk partitioning scheme in 2001 from Intel’s EFI (Extensible Firmware Interface) specifications.
+It accommodates disk partition sizes up to 18 EB (Exabyte’s) or 1 million terabytes.
+Each GUID (globally unique ID) partition contains a 36-character field to allow a readable name to be associated with each partition.

 For compatibility purposes, the Master Boot Record is kept at LBA 0 in GPT-based drives, and the GPT header begins at LBA 1.
 The partition type of a GPT disk is marked as 0xEE, which prevents MBR-based disk utilities from recognizing the partition type and potentially corrupting the data.
 It is possible to convert an MBR disk to a GPT-based disk and vice versa, but any data must first be backed up and all the partitions deleted.

 The following diagram from the Microsoft TechNet Library provides an example of the disk layout for a GPT-based disk.

 Despite the many advantages of GPT-based disks over MBR drives, many vendors still utilize the MBR technology since it is still predominantly used in the real world.
 GPT disks are gaining popularity with their benefits in terms of partition size, number of partitions, and resilience.
 Windows Failover Clusters now support GPT-based disks which will broaden their use in enterprise data centers.
 See related article on Failover Cluster Setup.
 So while bigger isn’t always better, the many advantages of GPT-based drives make them an attractive alternative.